logzio/logz-docs/_source/logzio_collections/_log-sources/intercom.md

 9. {% include log-shipping/type.md %}

-10. Select required webhook topics.
-These are types of notifications that will be sent to Logz.io.
+10. Select the required webhook topics.
+These are the types of notifications that will be sent to Logz.io.

 11. Select **Save**.